NRSG - Nursing

 NRSG 503 Curriculum Development: 3 Credits (3 Lec)

-PREREQUISITE: Graduate Standing.
-Theories and models of curriculum development are explored and designed for nurses teaching in either academic or practice environments.
-Variables associated with design and planning of educational interventions are explored.
-Students synthesize appropriate theoretical concepts to develop a model curriculum
+(Su) Theories and models of curriculum development are explored in this course designed for nurses teaching in either academic or practice environments.
+Students synthesize appropriate theoretical concepts to develop a model curriculum sensitive to diverse learning styles.

 NRSG 504 Assmnt and Eval of Education: 3 Credits (3 Lec)

-PREREQUISITE: Graduate Standing.
-Students engage in discussions around design, assessment, and evaluation of instruction by nurses.
+(Su) Students engage in discussions around design, assessment, and evaluation of instruction by nurses.
 Topics include writing instructional objectives and constructing activities to assess student learning outcomes.
-Students complete a project to gain skills in evaluating learning related to a specific unit of study
+Students complete a project to gain skills in evaluating learning related to a specific unit of study.

 NRSG 508 Clinical Leadership Practicum: 7 Credits (7 Lab)

 PREREQUISITE: NRSG 509, NRSG 604, NRSG 608, and NRSG 611.
-In collaboration with the faculty and clinical preceptor, students will design, manage, and evaluate care to improve health outcomes for a selected population.
-Designed to promote integration of coursework through immersion in the Clinical Nurse Leader (CNL) role
+(Sp) The clinical immersion practicum will provide a platform to support transformative learning.
+The course is designed to promote integration of previously learned coursework through immersion in the Clinical Nurse Leader (CNL)

 NRSG 509 Clinical Nurse Leader Lab I: 2 Credits (2 Lab)

-PREREQUISITE: NRSG 604, NRSG 608 or consent of instructor.
-Students will engage in activities that promote development of CNL competencies.
-Strategies used to promote patient-centered care and interprofessional collaboration in selected settings will be examined
+PREREQUISITE: NRSG 604, NRSG 608, NRSG 611 or consent of instructor.
+(F) Students will engage in activities that promote development of CNL competencies.
+Students will assess a selected microsystem.
+This course is designed to evaluate strategies used to promote patient-centered care and interprofessional collaboration in selected settings

 NRSG 574 Teaching Practicum: 1-4 Credits (2-8 Lab)